Faculty Senate President-Elect Nominations

 • Other responsibilities as deemed appropriate.

 The Vice-President receives a course load reduction of two classes (6 credit hours) for the academic year.
-The Faculty Senate President receives a course load reduction of four courses per academic year (12 credits hours).
-The Faculty Senate Past President receives a course load reduction of one class (3 credit hours).
+The Faculty Senate President receives a course load reduction of four courses for the academic year (12 credits hours).
+The Faculty Senate Past-President receives a course load reduction of two classes (6 credit hours).

-This past year the Faculty Senate has discussed and put forth recommendations on topics and policies concerning: Strategic planning, promotion and tenure, vision and dental coverage options, employee childcare support, faculty salaries, and campus safety.
-The Senate also serves to represent faculty within several working groups and committees across campus.
-It is an exciting (and important) time to get involved at SUU and take part in guiding this institution forward.
+This past year the Faculty Senate has discussed and put forth recommendations on topics and policies concerning: professional responsibilities, program discontinuance, free speech, and academic freedom, among many others.
+The Senate also serves to represent faculty within several working groups and committees across campus, including the work of complying with state legislation.
+It is an important time to get involved at SUU and take part in guiding this institution forward.

 For this first stage of the election, we accept nominations for faculty members you feel would be effective in this leadership role.
 In addition, you are welcome to nominate peers inside and outside of your departments or nominate yourself for this position.
 Faculty members must be tenured and be either current or former faculty senators to be eligible to serve.
 Please review the list of past/current senators from now through 2007; I hope that this list will assist you in identifying who is eligible to serve as the incoming Faculty Senate President.